ericholscher/ericholscher.com/site/blog/2014/feb/27/how-i-judge-documentation-quality.rst

 ----------

 That is the 30 second way that I determine if a project's documentation is worth looking at.
-These are all hints about if a project actually cares about it's docs.
+These are all hints about if a project actually cares about its docs.
-If the project doesn't care about it's documentation, that is a good sign that you probably shouldn't use it.
+If the project doesn't care about its documentation, that is a good sign that you probably shouldn't use it.